9 Camino de Santiago Routes: How to Choose the Best One

 As you can see, their lengths vary hugely.
 This is how much time you’ll need for them:

-You Need A Month For The Whole Camino Frances
+You Need 5 Weeks for the Whole Camino Frances

-In about a month, you can walk the most popular path, the French Way.
+You can walk the most popular Camino route, the French Way, in about 35 days.
 Its whole length is 780 km.
-It starts in Saint-Jean-Pied-de-Port, France and runs west over the Pyrenees and the border with Spain.
+It starts in Saint-Jean-Pied-de-Port, France, and runs west over the Pyrenees and the border with Spain.
 Some of the bigger stops along the way are Pamplona, Burgos, and León.

 Pilgrims usually spend from 31 to 35 days walking the Camino frances.
-Consider that you need to walk approximately 25 km per day, for a month.
-(Check more about the required fitness level in the next section.)
+Consider that you need to walk approximately 25 km (15.5 mi) per day, for a month.
+Factor in some free time to give your feet a proper rest, avoid injuries, and explore the sights along the most popular Camino route.

 The Portuguese Way is second in terms of popularity.

-It is 640 km long all the way from the capital Lisbon and stretches 240 km from Porto, Portugal.
-This means that you need 23 to 25 days for the whole route and 11-12 days if you start in Porto.
+It’s 640 km (398 mi) long all the way from the capital Lisbon and stretches 240 km (149 mi) from Porto, Portugal.
+This means that you need 24 to 28 days for the whole route and 11-12 days if you start in Porto.

-The 321-kilometre-long Camino Primitivo starts in Oviedo, Spain.
+The 321-km (200-mi) long Camino Primitivo starts in Oviedo, Spain.
 You can complete this Camino route in about two weeks.

-Usually, pilgrims walk the 3-day-long trail from the Cathedral to the rugged Atlantic Ocean coast.
-There, they might burn their shoes and clothes.
-The fire symbolises the end of their journey and the beginning of their new life chapter.
+Usually, pilgrims walk this trail after they’ve completed another Camino route.
+On the rugged coast, they might burn their shoes and clothes.
+The fire symbolizes the end of their journey and the beginning of their new life chapter.

 ✔️Tip: If your time is limited, you have the following options:

-• begin your pilgrimage closer to Santiago de Compostela, or
+• Begin your pilgrimage closer to Santiago de Compostela.

 You will receive your pilgrimage certificate at the Santiago de Compostela Cathedral if you’ve walked at least 100 km (62 mi) to the burial site of St. James.
-So that’s your minimum distance goal!
+Alternatively, you can claim your Compostela after cycling or riding a horse for at least 200 km (124 mi).

-When choosing your Camino de Santiago route, consider that you won’t be walking just a day or two for 25+ kilometres.
+So, when choosing your Camino de Santiago route, consider that you won’t be walking just a day or two for 25 km or 15.5 mi.
 You’ll need to have a fitness level that allows you to cover the distance for numerous days in a row.

 Additionally, some routes have more challenging terrain than others.